Beauty

 Want to know more about retinol?
-That's normal, since this icon of the 1980s, known for its anti-acne and anti-wrinkle properties, is more desirable than ever.
-Presented in oil or serum form - and in increasingly careful packaging - what exactly is retinol?
-The journalist Bénédicte Burguet has interviewed the best experts to answer (finally) all your questions and give you an overview in 10 questions.
+No wonder, since this icon of the 1980s, known for its anti-acne and anti-wrinkle properties, is more desirable than ever.
+Presented as an oil or serum - and in increasingly sophisticated packaging - what exactly is retinol?
+Journalist Bénédicte Burguet has interviewed the best experts to (finally) answer all your questions and give you the lowdown in 10 easy-to-follow questions.

 #seo : retinol